RobertDurfee/Disassembler/README.md

 ### Disclaimer
 This is not production-worthy code!
 View this simply as a proof-of-concept.

-This project is not yet completed as two-byte and three-byte opcodes are not supported and some addressing methods may not be accurate.
+This project is not yet completed as two-byte and three-byte opcodes are not supported and some addressing methods are not be accurate.

-### Speed Comparison
-The `.hpp` versions of the classes utilize C++ structures such as std::vector, std::string, std::stringstream, and std::cout while the `.h` versions of the classes do not.
-These classes are substantially faster:

-* Old Disassembler: 145.2145 seconds
-* C++ Disassembler: 174.4245 seconds
-* C   Disassembler:  13.3595 seconds

 ### Initialization
 ```C++